 The entrance to the pyramid is free.
 It’s open from 8 a.m. – 5 p.m.

 7. Explore exhibits of Centro Cultural y Artesanal

 Centro Cultural y Artesanal is a 16th century colonial mansion that has been converted to a museum where you can find masterpieces crafted by local artists.
 Here you will find multiple exhibits divided by categories such as metal ceramics, wood, and textiles among others.

-Here you can also find a small exhibit about hacienda architecture in Yucatan and also buy crafts and arts made by the Yucatec artisans.
+Here you can also find a small exhibit about hacienda architecture and also buy crafts and arts made by local artisans.

 GOOD TO KNOW: Throughout Izamal, you will find many local artisan shops, (or talleres in Spanish).
 Woodcarving workshops (talleres de madera) are particularly popular here, and you can find one of them on Calle 21, just east of Panaderia El Zerro.

 Another prominent archaeological site, Itzamatul sits south of Kinich Kakmo and has three levels that were built over several centuries.
 Itzamatul sits just south of Kinich Kakmo, so I suggest visiting it before heading to Kinich Kakmo.

 9. And don’t forget about Habuk archaeological area

 Located on the eastern side of the town, Habuk Archaeological Site consists of a pyramid-like platform and ruins of of several buildings.
 While Habuk Archaeological Site is not as prominent as other ruins near Izamal, some of its architecture dates all the way back to the 11th century.